Hairy biker Myers exits Strictly

-Myers was praised by judge Bruno Tonioli for being so entertaining - but admitted that Benton's Rumba to Shirley Bassey's Goldfinger was a better dance.
+Dave was praised by judge Bruno Tonioli for being so entertaining - but admitted that Mark's Rumba to Shirley Bassey's Goldfinger was a better dance.

 "But I think with her and Kevin, myself and my wife, we've just made the most wonderful friends.
 And you lot (judges) are alright as well.
 I would like to thank everyone at Strictly, including yourself (Tess), including all of the professional dancers who've embraced us lot.
 The wonderful thing about Strictly, it's democratic, the public have a say, the professionals have a say and everybody looks out for everybody else and I've loved every minute."

 The pair had been criticised for performing a "stompy" dance this weekend and had the lowest score of all the contestants, with just 20 points.
 Dave, wearing a kilt, was compared to a "grizzly bear" by judge Craig Revel Horwood.

 The top score of the week went to former Casualty actor Patrick Robinson, who was awarded a total of 37 points - including the only perfect 10 of the week - for his "pure Hollywood" American smooth to Harry Connick Jr's It Had To Be You.

 Show favourite Natalie Gumede did not compete in Saturday night's show after fainting during rehearsals and is due to undergo medical tests to decide if she will be well enough to perform next weekend.

 Contestants will take to the dance floor in Blackpool next weekend.